fb-pixel

 A woman canning cherries in the kitchen.

-• Apple Cider, Juice or Water – We use apple cider that we have pressed in the fall, but apple cider or juice from the store works well too.
+• Apple Cider, Juice or Water - We use fresh-pressed apple cider from our apple trees, but apple cider or apple juice from the store works well too (you can also just use water!).

 Washed cherries in a colander.